Charles Clency, Associate Director for Residence Life

 Charles Clency most recently join our HRL team in July 2012, where he previously served as Assistant Director for Recruitment, Leadership and Programming at East Carolina University.
 He earned a Bachelor degree in Political Science from the University of Alabama and earn his Master degree in College Student Personnel Administration at Canisius College in Buffalo, NY.
 Residence Life and Housing has been his focus area in Student Affairs for 16 years because he has always admired the potential influence the residential environment could have on a college student’s personal, academic, and social development.
 His professional experiences allowed him to serve students at several different universities,such as the Univ of Alabama, Univ. of Miami, Notheastern Univ, etc. When he’s not at work, he enjoys spending time with family, watching a good movie, and attending different athletic events.

-Erica Farrar, Sr. Asst.
+Erica Estep, Sr. Asst.
 Director for Residence Life/Academic Enhancement

-Erica E. Farrar, a Maryland native, joined the Spartan team in July 2010.
-Her diverse background encompasses over fourteen years of professional experience in Higher Education and Student Affairs.
-She received her B.A. in English Literature with a Secondary Education concentration and Cultural Anthropology minor from Washington College in Chestertown, Maryland.
+Erica E. Estep, a Maryland native, joined the Spartan team in July 2010.
+Her diverse background encompasses over seventeen years of professional experience in Higher Education and Student Affairs.
+She received her Bachelors degree in English Literature with a Secondary Education concentration and Cultural Anthropology minor from Washington College in Chestertown, Maryland.
 Student Leadership opportunities, including serving in SGA and as a Resident Assistant, greatly influenced her career passion.
-She received a M.A. from The Ohio State University in Columbus, Ohio in 1998 and received other professional opportunities at Virginia Tech and North Carolina Central Universities in the areas of leadership development, student activities, teaching, student and parent orientation.
-Erica has a passion for mentorship, service-learning, spiritual growth and leadership development.
+She received a M.A. from The Ohio State University in Columbus, Ohio in 1998 and began a full-time professional career in Housing & Residence Life.
+She gained other professional opportunities at Virginia Tech and North Carolina Central Universities in the areas of leadership development, student activities, teaching, new student and parent/family orientation.
+Erica is committed to making a positive difference in the lives of college students and her community.
+Her passion areas and research interests are equity/inclusion, experiential learning, spiritual growth and development.
 One of her favorite quotes to live by from Dr. Margaret Mead: “Never doubt that a small group of thoughtful committed citizens can change the world; indeed, it’s the only thing that ever has.”

 Chris Gregory, Assistant Director for Residence Life